 While we agree with Schumpeter that Walras’s system implicitly includes the aggregates commonly considered in macroanalysis, (Walras’s system)can hardly be credited with distinctions between basic and surplus expenditure, receipts, outlay, income, and much less with an account of their various dynamic relations.
 But until such distinctions are drawn and their dynamic significance understood, the aggregates and relations cannot be contained implicitly in any system.
 [CWL 15, 91-92]

-The mathematics of Functional Macroeconomic Dynamics goes no higher than first-year calculus, which can be studied in the senior year of high school.
-Improvement and mastery of superstructural complexities could come gradually over time.
-But in senior year there would occur many isolated flashes of insight and students would pick up arms of dynamics against the statical adversary.
+The mathematics of Functional Macroeconomic Dynamics goes no higher than first-year calculus and the introductory physics of fluid dynamics, electromagnetics, and electric circuits, all of which can be studied in the senior year of high school.
+Improvement and mastery of subtle superstructural complexities could come gradually over time.
+But in senior year there would occur many isolated flashes of insight so that the students could pick up arms of dynamics against the statical adversary.

 … even with talent, knowledge makes a slow entrance.
 To learn thoroughly is an undertaking that calls for perseverance.
 [CWL 3, 186/210]